UBC-CIC/referral-medical-letter-processing/README.md

 4. Click on the Add Trigger Option

 ### Updates
 If you make any updates to `index.py`, you must run `lambda.sh` on a machine with the same OS as Python3.8 in AWS Lambda
-    - see [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html) for more information